• Skip to primary navigation

 • Apples - You'll need about two large, sweet apples for this recipe (or three to four small apples).
 Use your favorite - fuji, honeycrisp, gala, and red delicious are all great choices.

 • Pears - Bartlett, d'anjou, or red pears work in this recipe.
 I recommend using green pears for a variety of color and visual appeal in your fruit salad.
-Or if using green apples, use red pears.
+If using green apples, use red pears.

 • Walnuts - Walnuts add a nice crunch to your fruit salad.
-Can be omitted if needed, or substituted with chopped pecans or sliced almonds.
+Can be omitted or substituted with chopped pecans or sliced almonds.

 • Maple syrup - Lightly sweetens your dressing.
 Can be substituted with honey (keep in mind your fruit salad will no longer be vegan if using honey).